serokell/blog-posts/edsl-michelson/article.md

   pure (a `Seq` b ::: s'')
 ```

-In `typeCheckI` we pattern-match on input stack type and an untyped instruction.
+In `typeCheckI` we pattern-match on an input stack type and an untyped instruction.
-In case of `CONS` we need to additionally check equality of element on top of stack
+In the case of `CONS`, we need to additionally check the equality of an element on top of the stack
-and element type of list at the second element of stack.
+and an element type of the list at the second element of the stack.
-In case of `IF_CONS` recursive call to `typeCheck` is used to check both continuations.
+In the case of `IF_CONS`, a recursive call to `typeCheck` is used to check both continuations.

 Now, when we finally settled down how to type check a sequence of
 Michelson instructions, let's see how our eDSL can be interpreted.